louispotok/notebook/_posts/2020-07-07-accidental-superpower.md

 The importance of rivers feels like an anachronism but he backs it up with some interesting statistics:
 > The U.S. interstate highway system, for example, responsible for “only” one-quarter of the United States’ road traffic by miles driven, has an annual maintenance cost of $160 billion.
 By contrast, the Army Corps of Engineers’ 2014 budget for all U.S. waterways maintenance is only $2.7 billion, while the oceans are flat-out free.

 > Modern container ships can transport goods for about net 17 cents per container-mile, compared to semi-trailer trucks that do it for net $2.40, including the cost of the locomotion mode as well as operating costs in both instances.
 But even this incredible disparity in cost assumes access to an American-style multilane highway, the sort that simply doesn’t exist in some 95 percent of the planet.
 It also assumes that the road cargo is all transported by semi rather than less efficient vehicles, like those UPS trucks that probably brought you this book.
 It certainly ignores your family car.
 It also does not consider the cost and maintenance of the medium of transport itself.

 > the practical ratio of road to water transport inflates to anywhere from 40:1 in populated flatlands to in excess of 70:1 in sparsely populated highlands.

 We think of railroads and highways as being such a major technological advance, but this seems to not be true.
 I am also reminded of Fogel's [work on railroads](https://review.chicagobooth.edu/magazine/fall-2013/what-if-railroads) which demonstrated that in the absence of railroad technology being developed, the US would have built a few more canals and had basically the same amount of economic growth.

 On the superiority of our river system:
 > Collectively, all of America’s temperate-zone rivers are 14,650 miles long.
 China and Germany each have about 2,000 miles, France about 1,000.
 The entirety of the Arab world has but 120.

-And our ports:
-> The Americans benefit from a geographic feature that exists in few other places on the planet, and nowhere else in such useful arrangements: barrier islands.
-Chains of these low, flat, long islands parallel the American mainland for over three-quarters of the Gulf and East Coasts.

 ## Main Argument